Restricted maximum likelihood estimation in generalized linear mixed models: Introduction

 Despite the extensive literature on REML estimation in LMMs, it is not immediately obvious how to define REML outside this class of models, since zero-mean residual contrasts generally do not exist in nonlinear models \citep{smyth1996conditional}.
 One consequence, and the main focus of this review, is that there have been many attempts to extend REML estimation to generalized linear mixed models (GLMMs) with non-normally distributed responses and a non-identity link function (see, \citeauthor{mcculloch2004generalized}, \citeyear{mcculloch2004generalized}, for an overview of GLMMs).
 Unlike their linear counterparts where the same restricted likelihood function is ultimately reached, with GLMMs different formulations of REML can potentially lead to different objective functions and thus seemingly different REML estimators exhibiting varying empirical behaviour.
-REML estimation for GLMMs and non-normally distributed response models remains a subject of active research (e.g., \citeauthor{tawiah2019multilevel}, \citeyear{tawiah2019multilevel}, \citeauthor{mcneish2019poisson}, \citeyear{mcneish2019poisson}, \citeauthor{elff2021multilevel}, \citeyear{elff2021multilevel}) while REML methods continue to be applied in various contexts such as bias adjustment for the asymptotic covariance of LMM and GLMM parameters (e.g., \citeauthor{kenward1997small}, \citeyear{kenward1997small}).